 The No. 1 firm in Vault’s Intellectual Property Practice Area ranking, Fish is an IP shop through and through.
 The firm focuses mainly on IP litigation and counseling, as well as post-grant matters—but its breadth is reflected in the list of industries it serves.
 Fish handles IP matters for clients in more than a dozen industries, including biotechnology, energy, clean tech, consumer products, financial services, aerospace and defense, new media, manufacturing, pharmaceutical, telecommunications, and more.

-A go-to firm for all types of IP issues, Fish attorneys filed more than 9,100 U.S. patent applications, more than 9,900 foreign patent applications, and more than 1,700 U.S. and foreign trademark applications in 2019 alone.
-The firm is well known for its patent litigation experience, and regularly hits home runs when it goes up to bat for clients.
+A go-to firm for all types of IP issues, Fish attorneys filed more than 9,000 U.S. patent applications, more than 11,000 foreign patent applications, and more than 3,000 U.S. and foreign trademark applications in 2020 alone.
+The firm is well known for its patent litigation experience, and regularly hits homeruns when it goes up to bat for clients.
 Look no further than the firm’s representation of Gilead Sciences, Inc. against Merck & Co. in which the firm won a motion to reverse a $2.5 billion jury verdict against Gilead for patent infringement—the biggest patent verdict ever at that point.

 Fish has made diversity and inclusion one of its fundamental values.
 The firm hosts a variety of affinity groups for minority and LGBT+ attorneys.
 Its Women’s Initiative, EMPOWER, regularly hosts programs focused on building leadership and business development skills.
 And in recent years, Fish has updated its parental leave policies to include 18 weeks of leave for primary caregivers, a “phased hours” program for the weeks before and after parental leave, a breastmilk delivery service for employees who travel while nursing, and various programs for coaching and childcare.

 Fish continues to actively recruit for open positions.
-We utilize zoom for interviews and have successfully on-boarded new hires during the coronavirus pandemic.
-While we all continue to work from home, the firm provides a laptop, monitor, keyboard and mouse to new employees.
+We utilize Zoom for interviews and have successfully on-boarded new hires during the coronavirus pandemic.
+While we all continue to work from home, the firm provides a laptop, monitor, keyboard, and mouse to new employees.
 We look forward to welcoming employees to return to our offices in fall of 2021.
 As we monitor the needs of our teams and clients, we will to adapt our working styles and expect that a hybrid approach will be useful.

 News & Awards

-- Named Top Trademark Law Firm for 10th Straight Year by World Trademark Review (March 2020)
+- Top Trademark Law Firm for 11th Straight Year, 2021—World Trademark Review

 1 Marina Park Drive